 Checks are printed with your customized information including your name, address, telephone, and other important information.
 Most importantly, the check also has your account information printed at the bottom.
 The account number is printed in different spots along the bottom depending upon your bank, and each bank may have a different amount of numbers included for their accounts.
 Because this information is personal to you and your money, keep your checkbook in a secure location.
 In a world full of identity thieves, you don’t want to tempt them.
 Checks are one of the easiest ways to steal a person’s identity, so be cautious.

 What Are the Other Numbers?

 You might notice a bunch of other numbers also written along the bottom of the check.
 Those aren’t just for decoration.
-The string of nine digits is called the “routing number,” and it acts as an identification for your bank.
-Because there are so many people with accounts (some have several accounts individually,) the account numbers are unique to each specific bank.
+The string of nine digits is called the “routing number,” and it identifies your bank.
+Because there are so many people with accounts (some have several accounts individually), the account numbers are unique to each specific bank.
 To identify which bank an account number applies to, we use the nine-digit routing number.
 For most of the reasons you might need to give your account number, you would also need to provide the nine-digit routing number.
 The routing number itself doesn’t have anything to do with your individual account but allows banks to send money from one to another.
-Some people memorize their bank account number, but few people memorize their bank routing number.
+Some people memorize their bank account numbers, but few people memorize their bank routing number.
 You won’t need to bother with it unless it is requested.